-The restaurant will have reduced hours in January, February, March and April.
+The restaurant has reduced hours in January, February, March and April.
 Please check the restaurant webpage for details.

 Cumberland Mountain Go Green